caestrada/littlelemon-api-project/README.md

 django-admin startproject LittleLemon .
 ```

-5. Create app for project
+5. Create app for project.
+This will create the app with all the necessary migration and configurations.
 ```
 python manage.py startapp LittleLemonAPI
 ```